 Furthermore, think about transferrable skills that can come in handy in a non-academic job.
 Do you have a recording of one of your presentations?
 It could be a good way to showcase your public speaking skills.
 Did you lead a seminar?
 It could be a good way to showcase your leadership skills.
 Think creatively about what to showcase and how.

-PhD students who target careers within academia
+PhD students and postdocs who target careers within academia

 If a PhD student targets careers within academia, the personal academic website could emphasise publications and ongoing research projects.
 It might also be useful to showcase teaching experiences.
 Maybe have a section with your teaching philosophy, or some blog posts reflecting on your teaching style.